ikt32/GTAVBasicModdingGuide/README.md

 * [IVPack](https://www.gta5-mods.com/vehicles/ivpack-gtaiv-vehicles-in-gtav)
 * [VanillaWorks Extended](https://www.gta5-mods.com/vehicles/vanillaworks-extended-pack-add-on-oiv-tuning-liveries-vanillaworks-and-other-modders)

-A small note about "Redux": This is mainly composed of resources stolen from various mod authors.
-You won't find much support for an unstable game with Redux.
-Be a nice person and avoid that stolen mess :)
+A small note about "Redux": This is/was mainly composed of resources taken without permission from various mod authors.
+The community will be hesitant or unwilling to support games with a Redux installation.

 ### LODs
 [Level of detail](https://en.wikipedia.org/wiki/Level_of_detail) is important for performance and appearance.
 Some vehicle mods have no good LODs, thus will either require a lot of performance even at a distance, or have a disappearing body.
 Take care installing these mods, especially if they are replacements.
 Your framerate can suffer significantly, no matter how good your computer is!